tlie03/secapi/README.md

 * form_types : filters all filings based on a list of form types, so only filings with a form type from the list will be returned
-* filings_information: returns only the metadata points for each filing that is included in the given list.
+* filings_information: returns only the metadata points for each filing that are included in the given list.
 This can be used to reduce the amount of data and to get rid of irrelevant data.
 A list of all possible data points can be found below